 Powell, William, Letters, 1839-1840, (C2035)

-Letters written by William Powell of Huntsville, MO, to his brother, Henry A. Powell, in Yanceyville, NC.
+The papers contain letters written by William Powell of Huntsville, Missouri, to his brother, Henry A. Powell, in Yanceyville, North Carolina.
 Prices of land, food, grain crops and livestock; abundance of wild game; and richness of the land.
 Begs the rest of the family to join them in Missouri.

 Three letters from Sacramento, CA, to Charlotte Prince and Mrs. L.D.
 Foot of Flushing, NY, describing gold mines and Sutter's Fort, and one express company receipt for 37 ounces of placer gold.